V. S. Chandralekha: Acid attack

-As politician
+Political career

 Chandralekha joined the Janata Party in 1992 after the acid attack.
 She served as the President of the party's Tamil Nadu unit from 1992.
+She unsuccessfully contested in Madurai Central Assembly constituency in 1996 Tamil Nadu Assembly Election.
 In 1996, she stood against Dravida Munnetra Kazhagam's M. K. Stalin for the post of Mayor of the Chennai Corporation, but lost.
 She participated in the 2006 Tamil Nadu Assembly elections as the candidate from Mylapore constituency and came fifth, garnering only 2,897 votes.

 She is a close aide of Subramanian Swamy.
 She is now Tamil Nadu state president of Virat Hindustan Sangam (VHS), an organisation floated by Subramanian Swamy in 2015.